 Once you have picked up your rental car from Bari airport and arrived in the city of Bari, you can explore the charming old town, known as Bari Vecchia.

-Wander through Bari’s narrow streets, visit the Basilica di San Nicola, and soak up the lively atmosphere.
-Book a walking tour or a pasta experience.
-Explore the charming old town of Bari or visit the Basilica di San Nicola and Castello Svevo.
+Have a wander through Bari’s narrow streets, visit the Basilica di San Nicola, and soak up the lively atmosphere.
+You could book a walking tour or a pasta experience.
+Enjoy exploring the charming old town of Bari or visit the Basilica di San Nicola and Castello Svevo.

 Take a stroll along the seafront promenade and indulge in delicious street food.
 Local street food favourites include focaccia and panzerotti, for a true taste of Bari.